adafruit/awesome-circuitpython/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome CircuitPython guides, videos, libraries, frameworks, software and resources.
+Awesome CircuitPython is a curated list of awesome CircuitPython guides, videos, libraries, frameworks, software and resources.
+CircuitPython is Adafruit's branch of MicroPython designed to simplify experimentation and education on low-cost microcontrollers.
+It makes it easier than ever to get prototyping by requiring no upfront desktop software downloads.
+With CircuitPython you can write clean and simple Python code to control hardware instead of having to use complex low-level languages like C or C++ (what Arduino uses for programming).
+It's great for beginners!

 Inspired by the [Awesome lists](https://github.com/sindresorhus/awesome).